Estimate CloudTrail Events per Month (cost planning)

 • Separate management vs data vs insight and model them independently.

-• Compare "normal" and "busy" weeks; deploys and incidents often dominate event counts.
+• Compare baseline weeks and busy weeks; deploys, automation churn, and incidents often dominate event counts.

 • Confirm which resources and event selectors are enabled (scope changes event volume dramatically).